1930 - 1939

 Poughkeepsie was another matter.
-Washington was two time defending champs in the three marquee races and felt the pressure.
+Washington was the two time defending champions in the three marquee races and felt the pressure.
 Adding to the drama, Ulbrickson became upset at his JV squad while in New York and told them they were "on their own".

 Coincidentally or not, the JV's would be the only crew to win that year on the river, winning by open water with Cal second.
 The freshmen were edged out by California - a crew they had defeated earlier - by a deck length at the finish (this was the first time Cal had won the Stewards Trophy).
 The varsity fought it out with California all the way down the course, but both teams were surprised by Navy - on the other side of the course - sprinting into the last half mile and beating both crews to the line, Washington finishing third.

 It would be easy to say that the crew suffered an

 inevitable let down after the heights of the '36 and '37 seasons, but the real

 answer is probably more complex.
 Not unlike many crews before them - and

 after them - their pre-season potential and self-imposed expectations, coupled

 with the overwhelming success of the previous years, were likely factors in

 their undoing.
 But weather, illness, and personal chemistry were also